 Terms applying to all of our client agreements

 In consideration of the agreements made herein, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, each party shall agree as follows:

 Headings; Number and Gender.
 The headings of sections and paragraphs are inserted for convenience only and shall not be deemed to constitute part of this agreement or to affect the construction thereof.
 The use in this agreement of singular, plural, masculine, feminine and neuter pronouns shall include the others as the context may require.

-'We' and 'us' means Stonebridge Associated Colleges, who will provide the services to you.
+'We' and 'us' means learndirect, who will provide the services to you.